[Part 1] How to set up URL redirection with GCP's global external HTTP(S) load balancer (traditional type)

 ⑤ Set up redirection

-● Action: Redirect the client to another host/path
+. ● Action: Redirect the client to a different host/path.

 ⑥ Operation check

-*Please wait until the LB update is complete.
+*Please wait until the LB update is complete before proceeding.

 summary